learn-co-curriculum/phase-4-controller-exception-handling/README.md

 ## Introduction

-In this lesson, we'll finish work on our Bird API by refactoring the controller by adding in some helpful reusable error handling code.
+In this lesson, we'll finish work on our Bird API by refactoring the controller to add in some helpful reusable error handling code.
 To get set up, run:

 ```sh
 bundle install